rushi-gaikwad-7/bathandbodyworks-clone/README.md

 ## Responsibilities 💪

-- Built Product page where mapped all the relevant products data.
+- Built Home page with big dropdown for navigation.
+- Developed a navigation bar and footer.
+- Developed user authentication.
-- Added sorts and filters on the product page.
+- Integrated recommendation slider in all product page.

-- Built the cart page and added functionalities like increase or decrease quantity of products and also remove products from cart.
+- Taken responsibility of project.
 - Made the description page and address page dynamic.
 - Linked all the pages using routes and protected routes